 - One: you give players rest.

-- Three: you can give talented players some extra minutes in the first team.
+- Three: you can give talented players some extra minutes on the first team, aiding their development.

 So yet again; make sure to learn your schedule during the season and know when you can rest important players.

 Important tip: always max out the possible Physios, Doctors and Sports scientists.
 The more you have, the better they will be in keeping your players fit.
 The sports scientists will advise you on possible injuries and injury risks in the medical centre.

 When signing a new physio the following attributes are needed: